As the world becomes increasingly uncertain, Vale S.A. (VALE) offers stability - The Dwinnex

 Ratios:

-For a better understanding of VALE, let’s look at its different ratios.
+Our analysis of VALE’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.90 and its Current Ratio is at 1.30.
 In the meantime, Its Debt-to-Equity ratio is 0.36 whereas as Long-Term Debt/Eq ratio is at 0.33.

 Upgrades & Downgrades